The 5Rs of Research

 • Combine research with industry/product expertise to inspire value-driven ideas and position yourself as a trusted advisor.

-The impact of combining customer research with industry and product experience is 𝗛𝗨𝗚𝗘 💥.
-If you worked for BAIN or McKinsey, your customers would pay you millions for that point of view.
+The impact of combining customer research with industry and product experience is huge.
+If you worked at Bain or McKinsey, customers would pay millions for that point of view.
+In sales, we give it away for free.
+But it only has value if we have done the work.

 THE 5RS OF RESEARCH